List of terms used for Germans: Kraut (pejorative)

 Kraut is a German word recorded in English from 1918 onwards as a derogatory term for a German, particularly a German soldier during World War I. The term came up after the American entry into World War I, which followed the Turnip Winter and had resulted in the food trade stop for Germany through neutral states.
 The analogy of this term is the starving soldier of World War I, who ran out of supplies for a long war-period and needed to eat wild cabbage.
-The term was American and was also used against German Americans by English Americans on American soil as part of Anti-German sentiment pushed by British war propaganda.
-It was not widely used by native British back then.

-Before the Second World War the term was used in relation to cabbage, because Anti-German boycots and de facto trade limitations hit Germany's food imports.
-Early American war propaganda used the steering of the language in such a manner that 'Kraut' and 'Krauthead' gave the Germans less dignity.
+Before the Second World War the term was used in relation to cabbage, because anti-German boycotts and de facto trade limitations hit Germany's food imports.
+Early American war propaganda used the language in such a manner that 'Kraut' and 'Krauthead' gave the Germans less dignity.

-In the 18th century, poor Swiss German immigrants to the US were described as Krauts because they consumed Sauerkraut.
-Sauerkraut was also a common food served on German ships to fight scurvy, while the British used lime and got called limey.
+In the 18th century, poor Swiss German immigrants to the US were described as Krauts because they consumed sauerkraut.
+Sauerkraut was also a common food served on German ships to fight scurvy, while the British used limes and got called limey.
 In Switzerland it was a food preserved for hard winters that could go on for half a year.

-The stereotype of a sauerkraut-eating German appears in Jules Verne's depiction of the evil, German industrialist Schultze, who is an avid sauerkraut eater in The Begum's Fortune.
+The stereotype of a sauerkraut-eating German appears in Jules Verne's depiction of the evil, German industrialist Schultze, who is an avid sauerkraut-eater in The Begum's Fortune.
 Schultze's enemy is an Alsatian who hates sauerkraut but pretends to love it to win his enemy's confidence.

 The rock music genre krautrock has been commonplace in music journalism since the early 1970s and is of English invention.

 Nazi (pejorative)

 Nazi, a shortening of Nationalsozialist (National Socialist) (attested since 1903, as a shortening of national-sozial, since in German the nati- in national is approximately pronounced Nazi.
-A homonymic term Nazi was in use before the rise of the NSDAP in Bavaria as a pet name for Ignaz and (by extension from that) a derogatory word for a backwards peasant, which may have influenced the use of that abbreviation by the Nazis′ opponents and its avoidance by the Nazis themselves.
+A homonymic term Nazi was in use before the rise of the NSDAP in Bavaria as a pet-name for Ignaz and (by extension from that) a derogatory word for a backwards peasant, which may have influenced the use of that abbreviation by the Nazis′ opponents and its avoidance by the Nazis themselves.